Dealing with New Job Stress

 Teaching cognitive behavioural therapy to deal with negative thoughts about work, others and performance.

 Motivational interviewing to assist the participant to set goals for the future rather than focusing on the current resistance.

 Communication and problem-solving strategies to navigate relationships with peers and employers.

-Before the support sessions, control groups reported a 4% retention rate for Stream 4 job seekers.
+Before the support sessions, control groups reported a 4% retention rate for job seekers.
 Employment Services post-placement measures showed 37.5% retention.
-Our Back2Work counselling sessions yielded a 67% retention rate.
+In comparison, The Better Health Genearation's counselling sessions yielded a 67% retention rate.
 These results show that, for groups that are particularly vulnerable to new job stress, extended professional psychological support can have many benefits.

 No matter who you are, new job stress can affect you, so if you’re about to start a new job, or are stressed about a career transition, here are a few strategies that may help.

 1. Make sure your thinking is balanced.

 This means making sure you realise you may not be as quick as your peers at the job.
 This is because you are learning.
 Have realistic expectations of yourself in the new role and this sometimes means not being too hard on yourself.